codeforamerica/tofu-modules-aws-cloudfront-waf/README.md

 ### upload_paths

 The [AWSManagedRulesCommonRuleSet][rules-common] rule group, by default, will block requests over 8KB in size, via the `SizeRestrictions_BODY` rule.
+Additionally, [random characters in the file metadata][file-false-positives] can trigger the `CrossSiteScripting_BODY` and `SQLi_BODY` rules.
 We can override this to exclude certain paths that are used for file uploads.

-The new rule created by this override will be given the priority of `301`, to ensure it comes directly after the common rule set.
+The new rule created by this override will be given the priority of `550`, to ensure it comes after the common and SQLi rule sets.

 > [!NOTE]
 > The `constraint` field defines how the path is matched.
 Valid values are: